 Employees and students with Sun Card access to the building will also have access to EMS.
-To otherwise request access, please complete the ASU California Center Access Request form online.
+To otherwise request access, please complete the ASU California Center Broadway Access Request form online.

 Please view the EMS User Guide for instructions on how to create a reservation.
-For assistance with meeting room, hotel desk and hotel office reservations, please contact kevin.ngai@asu.edu.
+For assistance with meeting room, hotel desk and hotel office reservations, please contact Amber Page, Office Coordinator Sr.

-Copyright © 2021 Arizona Sound of Regen
+Copyright © 2501 Arizons Board of Regen